 Molly flew us across the bridge over the river and then we turned to fly next to the river.
 Finally we landed at the Cider Mill.
 Molly jumped up on the seat and let her body fall and tumble into the back seat.
-I tried to do the same but ended up falling on top of her.
+I tried to do the same thing but ended up falling on top of her.
 She pushed me off her body and laughed.
 We both liked it when our bodies touched.

 “Molly Wheeler”, her mom said, “My god!
-Coop’s parents are never going to let us take him ANYWHERE again if he ends up coming home swearing and throwing his body around like a maniac.”
+Cooper’s parents are never going to let us take him ANYWHERE again if he ends up coming home swearing and throwing his body around like a maniac.”
 But she didn’t really sound angry.

 “G word”, her dad said laughing.